KaniNetwork/KaniNetwork/README.md

 # KaniNetwork
+## PLEASE DO NOT CREATE ISSUE ONE OF OUR SYSTEM USE THEM AND IS IN WIP

 ### FR :
 Bonjour et bienvenue sur le Kani Network:tm:, un projet de [@NewGlace](https://github.com/NewGlace) pour y créer des bots Discord originaux avec l'aide d'amis